-The promotion of environmental and/or social (E/S) characteristics is achieved through the fund's commitment to maintain at least 10% of the value of its portfolio invested in sustainable investments.
+The promotion of environmental and/or social (E/S) characteristics is achieved through the fund's commitment to maintain at least 10% of the value of its portfolio invested in sustainable investments (excluding cash and derivatives used for portfolio management techniques for the purpose of hedging, liquidity management and risk reduction).

 The fund commits to a minimum of 0.5% of the value of its portfolio invested in sustainable investments with an environmental objective and a minimum of 0.5% of the value of its portfolio invested in sustainable investments with a social objective.
-The fund's aggregate exposure to sustainable investments will be always at least 10%.
+The fund's aggregate exposure to sustainable investments will be always at least 10% (excluding cash and derivatives used for portfolio management techniques for the purpose of hedging, liquidity management and risk reduction).
 The sustainable investments will have certain underlying E/S objectives, but these may not qualify under the EU Taxonomy.

-In determining whether a company's activities contribute to an E/S objective, the investment manager uses the following pillars:
+In determining whether a company's activities contribute to an E/S objective, the investment manager uses the following

 Pillar Activities

-Reducing greenhouse gases ("GHGs")
+Reducing greenhouse gases

 Climate and resource impact Promoting healthy ecosystems

 Nurturing circular economies

 Social equity and quality of life Enabling social equity

 Improving health

 Enhancing quality of life